ZenAlert/Linux-ZenAlert-Healt-Monitor/README.md

 ## Overview

-"Linux Health Monitor" uses ZenAlert Cloud Platform to alert you in case of absence of electricity or connectivity of the device.
+"Linux Health Monitor" uses ZenAlert Cloud Platform to alert you in case of disk space low, absence of electricity or connectivity of the computer / server / device.

 ## Requirements

-.Linux System<br/>
+.Unix-like System<br/>
 .cUrl <br/>
 .ZenAlert free account<br/>